gabrielpotamianos/summerizer/README.md

 ## Features

-- Polls the Mattermost REST API with a personal access token
+- Prompts for your Mattermost credentials and reuses the issued token for API calls
 - Persists unread channel transcripts and summaries on disk
 - Uses a local LLaMA model (via `llama-cpp-python`) to build concise recaps
 - macOS-friendly Qt user interface that highlights unread channels